 -Optional Group Life Insurance: monthly, deducted on the second paydate of the month.

-One of the changes implemented at the time of the v7.0 SHARP upgrade is the new advance ('ADV') earnings being paid to employees in situations where the employee's earnings are not sufficient to cover certain deductions.
+One of the changes implemented at the time of the v7.0 SHARP upgrade is the advance ('ADV') earnings being paid to employees in situations where the employee's earnings are not sufficient to cover certain deductions.
 'ADV' earnings are taxable wages at the time the earnings are paid; taxable wages are then reduced when the advance is collected ('ADVNCE' deduction).
-Any 'ADV' earnings paid to an employee in calendar year 2001 will increase the employees' W-2 taxable wages if the earnings are not collected by the end of the calendar year.
-Agencies should collect any outstanding advances for payroll periods ending before December 8, 2001 by personal reimbursement as soon as possible.
-All 'ADV' earnings paid to employees on the on-cycle paychecks dated December 21, 2001 (i.e., on-cycle for the payroll period ending December 8, 2001) should be collected by personal reimbursement to avoid the advance from being included in the employee's 2001 Form W-2.
+Any 'ADV' earnings paid to an employee in calendar year 2002 will increase the employees' W-2 taxable wages if the earnings are not collected by the end of the calendar year.
+Agencies should collect any outstanding advances for payroll periods ending before December 7, 2002 by personal reimbursement as soon as possible.
+All 'ADV' earnings paid to employees on the on-cycle paychecks dated December 20, 2002 (i.e., on-cycle for the payroll period ending December 7, 2002) should be collected by personal reimbursement to avoid the advance from being included in the employee's 2002 Form W-2.

-The 2001 W-2 forms will again be mailed directly to the employee's home address stored on the Personal Data 1 panel in the Personnel Administration window.
-Please make any name, address, or social security number changes to this panel by 5:00 pm on December 28, 2001 to guarantee the updated information is included in the W-2 data.
+As noted in Informational Circular No. 03-P-014 dated October 3, 2002, one change that should be noted is the address that will be used for mailing the W-2 forms.
+If an employee has a mailing address on the SHARP panel Personal Data 1, the mailing address will be used for mailing the W-2.
+If the employee has no mailing address, then the home address will be used for mailing the W-2.
+In the past, home address was always used for the W-2 form.
+If a mailing address is deleted in Administer Workforce/Personal Data go to maintain Payroll Data/Payroll Data and click on the home address radio button.
+Since the majority of employees do not have a mailing address and the home address will continue to be used when the mailing address is blank, this change does not affect a large number of employees.
+Please make any name, address, or social security number changes to this panel by 5:00 pm on December 27, 2002 to guarantee the updated information is included in the W-2 data.
 However, since this panel is not effective dated, the information on the panel as of the day the final W-2 data is loaded will be the data reflected on the W-2 form.
-This final load may take place anytime between January 1, 2002 and January 15, 2002.
+This final load may take place anytime between December 27, 2002 and January 15, 2003.

-Attached is a calendar for the month of December 2001 that highlights the key payroll processing activity.
-This calendar does not provide the same level of detail as that provided in this informational circular or in the SHARP bi-weekly payroll schedules issued under Informational Circular No. 02-P-012, dated October 1, 2001.
+Attached is a calendar for the month of December 2002 that highlights the key payroll processing activity.
+This calendar does not provide the same level of detail as that provided in this informational circular or in the SHARP bi-weekly payroll schedules issued under Informational Circular No. 03-P-013, dated September 30, 2002.
 The attached calendar is intended for use as a supplementary reference tool to this informational circular.